benkehoe/aws-sso-util/docs/cloudformation.md

 sam deploy --guided
 ```

-The macro template has the following parameters:
+The macro template has the following parameters (note that for the values that can be set in the `Metadata` section of the template, as noted below, the template values take precedence for that template's generation):
 * `NumChildStacks` and `MaxAssignmentsAllocation`: set one of these (not both) to fix a default number of child stacks (can be overridden by setting metadata in the template, see below).
 * `LookupNames`: if set to `true`, lookup the names for identifiers on assignments and include them in the resource metadata
-* `DefaultSessionDuration`: an [ISO8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) like `P8H` to set on `AWS::SSO::PermissionSet` resources that don't already have it set.
+* `DefaultSessionDuration`: an [ISO8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) like `PT8H` to set on `AWS::SSO::PermissionSet` resources that don't already have it set.
 * `ChildTemplatesInYaml`: if set to `true`, store nested stack templates in YAML format, otherwise default to JSON.
 * `MaxConcurrentAssignments`: to keep assignment creation from being throttled, this is set to 20 as a default.
 You can change it with this parameter.
 * `MaxResourcesPerTemplate`: just what it sounds like, defaults to the CloudFormation limit.